- WHERE TO STAY

 Queensway hotels in Bayswater are heavily biased towards the budget sector of the market.

 There are some notable exceptions like the Hilton Hyde Park and Thistle Kensington Gardens, but most are small independent hotels housed in long terraces of houses, often with 5 or 6 floors and a basement.

-Although the Queensway hotel district is biased towards the budget sector it is not seedy or unattractive to stay in, it is also perfectly safe, with the normal common sense precautions you take anywhere in the world.
+Although the Queensway hotel district is biased towards the budget sector it is not an unattractive place to stay in, it is also perfectly safe, with the normal common sense precautions you take anywhere in the world.

 The heart of Bayswater is Queensway itself, running north-south from Hyde Park/Kensington Gardens.
-Queensway Underground Station is at its southern end opposite Kensington Gardens on the Bayswater Road which forms the northern perimeter of Hyde Park.
-Buses run every few minutes 24/7 and take 5 minutes to Oxford Street, London's busiest shopping street.
+Queensway Underground Station is at its southern end, opposite Kensington Gardens on the Bayswater Road, which forms the northern perimeter of Hyde Park.
+Buses run every few minutes 24/7 and take 5-min to Oxford Street, London's busiest shopping street.